 Connecting AI (MCP)¶

-Wairz uses the Model Context Protocol (MCP) to give Claude access to 60+ firmware analysis tools.
-After starting the backend, register the MCP server with your Claude client.
+Wairz uses the Model Context Protocol (MCP) to give AI agents access to 60+ firmware analysis tools.
+After starting the backend, register the MCP server with your preferred client.

 Getting Your Project ID¶